rach7777/monax-may/content/blog/2015/2015-09-15-smart-contracts-intro.md

 ## `smart v. dumb` *or* are they better than just a python script?

-This is a question which in the early days of Eris we fielded often.
+This is a question which in the early days of Monax we fielded often.
 This is a debatable subject.
 And I think it turns on two axes.

 ### Axis 1 => spectrum of verifiability